christianheinrichs/ogcproj/README.txt

 2. Run the ‘fresh-start.bat’ script
 3. Copy your .cfg backups into each respective folder
 4. Run the ‘install-configs.bat’ script
 5. Should you feel the need to backup your configuration files currently located in the according game installation folders, run ‘backup-configs.bat’ and they get copied to goldsrc/game and source/game/cfg

+Licensing

+This project is licensed under the GNU GPL 3.0 license.
+To read it, please refer to the LICENSE document.